Imran4424/iOS-InterviewQuestions/Swift.md

 #### Scope

 Automatic Reference Counting (ARC) applies only to class instances (reference types).
-Value types like structures and enumerations are not managed by ARC; their memory is typically managed on the stack
+Value types like structures and enumerations are not managed by ARC; their memory is typically managed on the stack.